Nozbe/NoOffice.org/_book/one.md

 * TOC
 {:toc}

+## The myth of a stylish office

-Modern offices are were all the magic happens.
-Where all the work is done in the most efficient way possible, right?
+Modern offices are supposed to be the places where all the magic happens.
+This is where all the work is done in the most efficient way possible, right?

-Wrong.
-Not really.
+I mean, it must be true as companies all over the world are sweating the details of their offices.
+They design the space, the fussball tables, the relax lounges, the colorful walls, the lightning and all the things they claim will improve team's productivity and morale.

+Don't get me wrong, I like nicely-designed spaces as much as the next guy, but...

+> Very rarely these design tweaks improve team's work, because the fault is in the fundamentals.

 Over many years of talking to other businesses and improving our work in Nozbe's all-remote team, we've identified three major problems with current offices and with the way teamwork is done in them.